How To Complain To The Council About Housing – A Guide To Complaints Against The Council About About Housing

 Should the necessary repairs to your home be disruptive to your everyday life, you could be entitled to a reduction in your rent for the inconvenience the work caused you and other members of a household.

-If you had to move out of your council home due to major work being carried out and feel that the work was substandard, a Legal Expert personal injury solicitor can assess your case before advising you on how best to proceed in filing a complaint against council staff.
+If you had to move out of your council home due to major work being carried out and feel that the work was substandard, we can assess your case before advising you on how to make a claim.
+For more information about how to complain to the local council about housing, please read on.

 - All correspondence between yourself and your council landlord which includes emails and letters